ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

-# Reflection — The Modern C++ Way
+# Reflection Template Library — A C++ Reflection Framework

-**Reflection Template Library (RTL)** is a lightweight, modern C++ runtime reflection system.
+**Reflection Template Library (RTL)** is a lightweight, modern C++20 runtime reflection library.
 It allows introspection and dynamic manipulation of user-defined types — enabling you to access, modify, and invoke objects at runtime without compile-time type knowledge.

 RTL is a static library built entirely in modern C++, designed around type-safe tables of function pointers registered by the user.
 These are internally wrapped in lambdas, offering a clean and efficient runtime access mechanism.